NiburusVN/Naval_Battle_MBUI/README.md

 ## Introduction :

-During the highschool in 2022, i had to develop my first real game without game engine like Unity nor Godot.
+During the highschool in 2022, I had to develop my first real game without game engine like Unity nor Godot.
 I was with my partner Amine Belhaj and we worked on this project for 1 month only.
 So we used to manage our stress due to the pression of our teacher and the deadline !